pulumi/examples/google-native-ts-k8s-python-postgresql/infra/README.md

-# Containerized Python Xpresso app, deployed to GKE via Pulumi
+# Containerized Python app, deployed to GKE via Pulumi

 This example is a full end to end example of delivering a containerized Xpresso app.

-Using an infrastructure as code approach, running this repo will:
+The IaC part of this repo will take care of:

-- Provision a GKE cluster
+- Provisioning a Google Kubernetes Engine (GKE) cluster
-- Provisions a fully managed Google Cloud SQL PostgreSQL database
+- Provisioning a Cloud SQL managed PostgreSQL database
-- Builds a containerized Xpresso app, and it to the Google Artifact Registry
+- Build a containerized Python app and pushes it to Google Artifact Registry (GAR)
-- Deploys that container image as a Kubernetes Service inside of the provisioned GKE cluster
+- Deploys that the containerized app in the GKE cluster

+## Quick Start

-## Prerequisites
+### Prerequisites

 Before trying to deploy this example, please make sure you have performed all of the following tasks: